Resolutions of moduli spaces and homological stability: On complexes of arcs in surfaces

 \section{On complexes of arcs in surfaces}

 In the body of this paper we have required information on the connectivities of certain simplicial complexes which are slight modifications of those discussed in the literature.
-The purpose of this appendix is to deduce information about the complexes we need from that available in \cite{H, Wahl}.
-It is included as an appendix as it may be of independent interest.
+The purpose of this appendix is to deduce information about the complexes we need from that available in the work of Harer \cite{H} and of Wahl \cite{Wahl}.
+The complexes we need are subcomplexes of those considered by Harer and Wahl, and we give elementary arguments deducing their high-connectivity from the high-connectivity of the complexes of \cite{H, Wahl}.